adityaraju926/final-project-520/README.md

 # Obesity Risk Prediction

+## Project Video
+A detailed walkthrough of the project is available in this [video presentation](https://drive.google.com/file/d/1JjH9PCGdru1ZRHcb0vsMaw3sjfmqIaPD/view?usp=sharing).

 ## Project Overview
 This project tackles a critical public health challenge: predicting obesity risk in different demographic groups.
 Using machine learning, the analysis examines various demographic and socioeconomic factors to determine whether a group's obesity rate will be above or below the national median.